-The Tule Lake Unit of the World War II Valor in the Pacific National Monument will bring increased understanding of the high price paid by some Americans on the home front.
+The Tule Lake National Monument will bring increased understanding of the high price paid by some Americans on the home front.
 The Tule Lake Segregation Center National Historic Landmark and nearby Camp Tulelake in California were both used to incarcerate Japanese Americans forcibly removed from the west coast of the United States.

 Learn more about the Japanese Internment experience from these organizations: